BGP Routing Policies Plugin

 name: Backup uplink

-The next topology illustrates AS-path prepending functionality.
-On the backup link, the CE-router prepends its own AS three times, on the primary link it prepends another AS.
+The following topology illustrates AS-path prepending functionality.
+On the backup link, the CE router prepends its own AS three times, and on the primary link, it prepends another AS.

 ---